pokt-network/pocket/utility/doc/E2E_FEATURE_PATH_TEMPLATE.md

 - See [shared/core/types/proto](../../shared/core/types/proto) as a reference as they will most likely, but not necessarily, be part of that package
 - _TIPS:_

-  - _This will be non-exhaustive and will likely change during the POC or MVP stages_
+  - _This will be non-exhaustive and will likely change during the POC or MVC stages_
   - You can find all other structs by running this command:

     ```bash